LinkedInLearning/protecting-data-for-analysis-and-machine-learning-3372038/README.md

-# Securing Data for Analysis and Machine Learning
+# Protecting Data for Analysis and Machine Learning
-This is the repository for the LinkedIn Learning course `Securing Data for Analysis and Machine Learning`.
+This is the repository for the LinkedIn Learning course `Protecting Data for Analysis and Machine Learning`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions